 Suspend SC used to be my favorite pesticide.
 I recommended it to my friends.
 It works fantastic for fruit flies, spiders, roaches, ants, and termites.
-The one bug that it may not work as well against is bed bugs.
+The only bug that it may not work as well against is bed bugs.

 If your problem is bed bugs, then where you live makes a difference.
 Bedbugs develop pesticide resistance.
 That makes this pesticide less effective in areas where it was previously used in superabundance.
 If you are from areas along the East Coast, this may not be the right product for you.
-An alternative for people along the East Coast: Talstar Pro.
+An alternative for people along the East Coast is Talstar Pro.

 If you don't live on the East Coast, Suspend SC is worthy of inclusion in your bed bug extermination plan.
-This spray offers 3 months of continuous coverage with an invisible layer of killing power.
+This spray offers three months of continuous coverage with an invisible layer of killing power.
 This layer is not oily, and cannot be seen by humans.
 Suspend SC is around $45 per pint.
 Since you mix the product with water, each gallon of insecticide spray you make will cost from $3 to $4.